siyibai/siyibai.github.io/_pages/about.md

 Research experience
 ------
-* Major research project: Study on the Molecular Mechanism of ATF5 on Repair and Regeneration of the Liver Injury
+* <b>Major research project: Study on the Molecular Mechanism of ATF5 on Repair and Regeneration of the Liver Injury</b>
   <br />Researcher of Associate professor Yuan Yunsheng      2018-present, Shanghai
   *	Construct liver-specific ATF5-knock-out mice by Cre-loxP gene recombination technology.
   * Establish animal models including APAP-induced acute liver injury model and high-fat-diet induced NAFLD model.
   * Analyzed lipid and enzyme metabolism by mass spectrometry, lipidomics and proteomics analysis involved.

-*	Potential therapeutic effects of domain-based Fc fusion mutants of soluble receptor for advanced glycation end products(sRAGE) on APAP-induced liver injury in mice
+*	<b>Potential therapeutic effects of domain-based Fc fusion mutants of soluble receptor for advanced glycation end products(sRAGE) on APAP-induced liver injury in mice</b>
   <br />Researcher of Associate professor Yuan Yunsheng      2019-present, Shanghai
     *	Construct and express the gene expression vector of Human recombinant sRAGE and its mutants.
     * Conduct animal experiments, including ip. injections, collecting blood by retro-orbital puncture, cervical dislocation and dissection to collect the liver tissue.
     * Measure the concentration of correlation factors such as GSH and MDA.

-* Study on Expression, Purification and Activity of Recombinant Human Osteopontin in Mammalian Cells
+* <b>Study on Expression, Purification and Activity of Recombinant Human Osteopontin in Mammalian Cells</b>
   <br />Research assistant of Associate professor Yuan Yunsheng       2019, Shanghai
   * Assist in the expression of recombinant human Osteopontin by transient transfection of HEK 293E cells, using the PEI transfection method.
   * Analyzed the size and purity ofthe prote in through SDS-page and western blot.
   * Perform a scratch test to detect the migration of tumor cell(A549).

-* Phosphoproteomic analysis in ConA-induced AML12 cell injury
+* <b>Phosphoproteomic analysis in ConA-induced AML12 cell injury</b>
   <br />Research assistant of Associate professor Yuan Yunsheng        2019, Shanghai
   * Assist in the culture of AML12 cell and HepG2 cell.
   * Use Real-time PCR to detect the changes of FGL1 mRNA levels.

-* Study on the Hepatoprotective Activity ofthe Ethyl Acetate Extract of Cephalonia
+* <b>Study on the Hepatoprotective Activity ofthe Ethyl Acetate Extract of Cephalonia</b>
   <br />Researcher of Associate professor Wang Guowei             2017-2018, Chongqing
   * Obtain the ethyl acetate extract of Cephalonia through pre-concentration and organic solvent extraction.
   * Help conduct animal experiments, including gavage and the separation of serum.